isomerpages/mlaw-ccpit/_speakers-and-moderators/1-China.md

 A B C D E F G H I J K L M N O P Q R S T U V W X Y

+### Chen Bo
+**Deputy Secretary General and Vice President<br>
+Arbitration Court of China Maritime Arbitration Commission**<br>

+Dr. Chen, Bo got her Bachelor degree of Law and Master degree of International Law from China University of Political Science in 1984 and 1987 repsectively.
+In 1999 she got her Master degree of International Maritime Law from International Maritime Law Institute of International Maritime Organization, Malta.
+In 2006 she got her Doctor Degree of Internatonal Law from Dalian Maritime University.
+She has taught maritime law and international law in Central University of Nationalities in Beijing.

+Since 1993, she serves in the China Maritime Arbitration Commission (CMAC), and has handled hundreds of maritime and commercial arbitration cases.
+Her main areas of practice cover charterparties, bills of lading, ship sale and repairing, sale of goods, invesmtnet and insurance etc. She is also the Secretary-General of China Maritime Law Association and visiting Professor of China University of Political Science and Law, the Arbitrator of CIETAC and VMAA, Supporting member of LMAA and Member of Clarb.

 ### Chen Jian<br>
 **Full-time Standing Deputy Secretary-General<br>
 China Academy of Arbitration Law**